JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/TFGraphBuilder.md

 This class is used to build a TensorFlow graph from a given model name and a set of input columns.

+> For more information and examples of `TFGraphBuilder` annotator, you can check the [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop), and in special, the notebook [17.0.Graph_builder_for_DL_models.ipynb](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/healthcare-nlp/17.0.Graph_builder_for_DL_models.ipynb).

 {%- endcapture -%}

 {%- capture model_input_anno -%}